Volue-Public/energy-mesh-python/_sources/mesh_client.rst.txt

     gRPC outbound message size is not limited by default.

 This might be useful when e.g.: running long simulations with `return_datasets` enabled.
-In such cases the dataset's size might exceed the 4MB limit and a `RESOURCE_EXHAUSTED` status code would be returned.
+In such cases the dataset size might exceed the 4MB limit and a `RESOURCE_EXHAUSTED` status code would be returned.

 However, in other cases like reading time series data, we suggest reading the data in chunks.
-E.g.: instead of reading 50 years of hourly time series data, the user should request few read operations, but with shorter read intervals.
+E.g.: instead of reading 50 years of hourly time series data in a single request, the user should request several read operations with shorter read intervals.

 The same is true for writing data, like time series data.
 Here however, it is not a suggestion, but a must.
 Mesh server gRPC inbound message size is not configurable and therefore it is always equal to 4MB.
-If gRPC client, like Mesh Python SDK, sends too big message then the request will be discarded.
-To avoid this clients must send data in chunks.
+If gRPC client, like Mesh Python SDK, sends a message which is too large, then the request will be discarded.
+To avoid this, clients must send data in chunks.

 .. note::
     Single time series point occupies 20 bytes.
 To avoid exceeding the 4MB